 Formal conferences are held prior to the first report card.
-These meetings afford parents and teachers the opportunity to voice concerns, suggest solutions to problems, and therefore cooperate in making the school year as worthwhile as possible for the children.
+These meetings afford parents and teachers the opportunity to reflect on student achievement, voice concerns, suggest solutions to problems, and therefore cooperate in making the school year as worthwhile as possible for the children.

 If a parent feels a need to see a teacher at another time, a conference can be arranged.
 The parent should contact the teacher by email, writing a note, or phoning the school office, and an appointment can be set up.
-These may be virtual in nature due to the current pandemic and requirements.
+These may be virtual, by phone or in person.
 Issues that cannot be resolved with the teacher should then be directed to the principal.